 Part of the scientific process involves the reproducibility of experiments.
-When scientists write the materials and methods section in their manuscripts they are required to present it in a manner that another scientist anywhere in the world could reproduce the findings.
+When scientists prepare the materials and methods section of their manuscripts, they should draft it in a manner that helps others reproduce their findings.
 Recently, scientists began to realize that the results of many scientific experiments were actually not reproducible either by independent researchers or even by the original researchers themselves.
 Scientists were fearful of the amount of false data that might have been published.
 This realization was so widespread that by the early 2010’s it was termed the replication crisis (or replicability crisis).

 To highlight the nature of this crisis, the journal Nature conducted a poll of 1500 scientists and found that 70% of those polled failed to replicate another scientist’s results, and 50% could not reproduce their own data.
 In addition, this report indicated that some of the main reasons that data is not reproducible are selective reporting, the pressure to publish, low statistical power or poor analysis, the data was not replicated enough in the original lab and insufficient oversight or mentoring, among others.
 With this, over 50% of the scientists polled believed that this is a significant crisis.
 The recognition of this crisis is important for all fields of science.